Is 1099-K income taxable

 Examples of those who will receive a 1099-K include rental property owners who list their properties online, freelancers compensated via PayPal, Etsy sellers, small businesses and professionals who accept card transactions as payment, and gig workers, such as Uber and Lyft drivers.
 Essentially, if you receive more than $600 (no transaction minimum) in payments from an online platform in a calendar year, you will receive a 1099-K from each platform, as will the IRS.

-Here are some examples of situations that may not have triggered Form 1099-K in 2021 but could cross the new income threshold of $600 in 2022 and beyond:
+Here are some examples of situations that could cross the new income thresholds in 2024 and beyond:

 Learn more about the new 1099-K reporting requirements.